moritzploss/tensorflow/README.md

 ## About

 This repo contains small projects built with `TensorFlow`.
+To run the regression model:

+    node dist/regression.js

+To visualize the result:

+    cd data
+    python3 plot_data.py

 ## Data Visualization